An entropy penalized approach for stochastic control problems. Complete version: Introduction

-where $u^\P$ is a progressively measurable process with respect to the canonical filtration $\F^X$ of $X$ taking values in $\U$ and $W$ is some standard Brownian motion.
-We refer to \cite{krylov, touzibook} for a detailed account of stochastic optimal control in strong form and to \cite{YongZhou2000, ElKarouiCompactification} for more details on the weak formulation of stochastic optimal control.
-The link between those two formulations is discussed in Appendix \ref{app:equiControl}.
+where $\nu^\P$ is a progressively measurable process with respect to the canonical filtration $\F^X$ of $X$ taking values in $\U$ and $W$ is some standard Brownian motion.
+In particular we will have $J^*_{strong} = J^*$.
+In the sequel, to insist on the path-dependence of $\nu$, we will write $\nu_t = \nu(t,X)$.
+We refer to Appendix \ref{app:equiControl} for the precise link between the different formulations of stochastic control problems \eqref{eq:strongControlIntro} and \eqref{eq:controlProblemIntro}.

-Our essential hypothesis is here that the running cost $f$ is convex in the control variable $u$.
-Besides the question of the existence of a probability $\P^*$ for which $J(\P^*) = J^*$ in \eqref{eq:controlProblemIntro}, the problem of approximation is crucial.
-One major difficulty is the lack of convexity of the functional $J$ in~\eqref{eq:controlProblemIntro} with respect to $\P$, even though the literature includes some techniques to transform the original problem into a minimization of a convex functional, see e.g. \cite{benamou}.
+One major difficulty in analyzing Problem \eqref{eq:controlProblemIntro} is the lack of convexity of the functional $J$ in~\eqref{eq:controlProblemIntro} with respect to $\P$, even though the literature includes some techniques to transform the original problem into a minimization of a convex functional, see e.g. \cite{benamou}.
 For that reason, we cannot rely on classical convex analysis techniques, see e.g. \cite{ekeland}, in order to perform related algorithms, see e.g. \cite{Bonnans_Gilbert}.
-As announced above, our method consists in replacing Problem~\eqref{eq:controlProblemIntro} with the regularized version
+As announced above, our method consists in replacing Problem~\eqref{eq:controlProblemIntro} with the penalized version